- Sourcing timber

 - Fixed furniture

 - Timber treatments

 Sourcing sustainably produced timber and manufactured timber building products requires checking the following –

 - Does it contain chemicals such as adhesives or timber treatment?

-The FSCForest Stewardship Council (who accredit timber) Woodmark or the PEFCProgramme for the Endorsement of Forest Certification.
+The FSCForest Stewardship Council (who accredit timber) see their database Woodmark or the PEFCProgramme for the Endorsement of Forest Certification.
 See their web site stamp are the most reliable means to know that the timber was sustainably grown.
 This is a ‘chain of custody’ method whereby woodlands are certified as being sustainable by a certifying body and then each piece of timber is marked, from the point a tree is chopped down right through to the delivery of sawn timber or a timber product, so that no matter how much batches of timber get mixed up during distribution, you can be sure it was grown sustainably.